geolffrey/FlightDataAccessor/doc/source/Overview.rst

 Hierarchical Data Format (HDF)
 ------------------------------

 `HDF5` is the chosen format for storing flight data and associated information.
-The structure of an HDF file is similar to a filesystem where groups, container structures resembling directories, may contain a number of datasets and subgroups.
+The structure of an HDF file is similar to a filesystem.
+Container structures named `groups` which resemble directories may contain a number of datasets and subgroups.
 Datasets store multi-dimensional arrays.

 .. code-block:: python